 Several classes are held during the Fall and Spring Semesters.

-The following two spring 2018 classes are open for registration :
+The following fall 2018 is class open for registration :

 Consider learning more about the campus-wide efforts to prevent violence against women.